Table of Contents

 Prompt flow for different methods

-1. Define the Problem: AoT begins by clearly stating the problem behind the query or task.
+1. Define the Problem: Algorithm of Thoughts begins by clearly stating the problem behind the query or task.

-2. Gather Information: Before diving into solutions, AoT prompts the LLM to get the necessary context.
+2. Gather Information: Before diving into solutions, Algorithm of Thoughts prompts the LLM to get the necessary context.

 3. Analyze the Information: Next, the LLM breaks down the gathered information, identifying patterns, relationships, or anomalies.